 Dogs are designed to eat and digest bones.
 BUT, you must always feed the bones RAW.
 Never cook the bones.
 In fact, you should not cook anything you feed your dog.
 This is a RAW natural way of feeding.

-My dog swallowed a whole chicken wing!
+My dog swallowed a whole chicken neck!
 Should I worry?